top of page

 In 2016, Leah founded Madrid No Frills, a hyper-local journalism platform that highlights Madrid’s social issues, movements and identity, and which has become a vital voice in the city’s media landscape.

 As an experienced teacher, Leah leads multimedia journalism courses for school and university students, as well as professional journalists looking to expand their expertise.
-She organises local events and frequently travels to deliver talks, fostering deeper conversations around the stories she tells.

 We are the Resistance Full Logo Black.png